Dr. Saulters head shot

 Residency Program Assistant

-Vanessa is originally from Portmore, Jamaica.
-She received her bachelor's in biology from Notre Dame of Maryland University.
-She also pursued a master of public health from Hofstra University in Long Island, New York.
 While at Hofstra, she worked as a graduate assistant for Orientation and New Student programs and as a graduate research assistant for the Perinatal and Infant Community Health Collaborative Grant.
 Vanessa was active on campus by serving as vice president and treasurer for the Society of Public Health Advocates (SOPHA).
-Also, she was honored with a Certificate of Appreciation from the MPH department for her work in gaining donations for the Hofstra Dome Pride Pantry.
-When not at work, Vanessa enjoys spending time with family and friends, traveling, and trying new restaurants within the DC, Maryland and Virginia area.
+She was honored with a certificate of appreciation from the MPH department for her work in gaining donations for the Hofstra Dome Pride Pantry.

 Angelique Norfles